muhammadmateen027/music_factory_personal/README.md

 ![coverage][sentry_io]

-- We have used [Sentry.io](https://sentry.io/welcome/) to log all errors and issues in a server.
+- [Sentry.io](https://sentry.io/welcome/) is being used to log all errors and issues in a server.

 ---